 Your cat is caterwauling to gain attention.
 It may be the attention of another cat if they are looking for a mate or if another cat has entered their territory.
-It may be the attention of the cat’s humans to alert them that he is in pain, confused, or has a medical issue.
+It may be the attention of the cat’s humans to alert them that they need something, or are in pain, confused, or have a medical issue.

-A caterwaul is hard to describe, but you will know it when you hear it.
-It is kind of like a long drawn out howl mixed with a whine or a cry.
+Caterwauling is a wailing, yowling sound.
+Often quite loud, this vocalization is similar to a long drawn out howl mixed with a whine or a cry.
 Cats often repeat the sound multiple times in a short period.

 Both!
 Intact males caterwaul if they can sense a female in heat, and intact females caterwaul when in estrus to attract males.
 Both males and females can also caterwaul for attention, when ill or in pain or due to a behavioral problem.